3s1d/tweety/readme.md

 ### Turn off
 Press the button until you hear the bye sound.
 Release the button.

+### Auto-off
+Tweety will shutdown itself if in the past 30 min all climb rate were within -0.8 m/s to 0.8 m/s.

 ### Configuration
 The sink tone can be switched on or off.
 Remove the battery.
 Press and hold the button while re-inserting the coin cell.
 Release the button.